dpersing/netlify-site/pages/home.md

 I’m an independent digital accessibility consultant who focuses on accessibility education and operations.
 I help organizations create accessibility programming and workflows that center equity and inclusion for disabled people.
 I also provide mentorship to help practitioners grow their skills in UX design, research, and program management for accessibility.

-I've written a book called [_The Accessibility Operations Guidebook_](/book/), which will be available in fall of 2024.
+I've written a book called [_The Accessibility Operations Guidebook_](/book/), which is currently in beta review.
+It should be available in fall of 2024.